 Recent changes to disclosure

-After much discussion about the pros and cons of using genetic data in federal parliament, the Financial Services Council (FSC) recently announced that from 1 July 2019 that it will call a moratorium on the use of genetic tests in life insurance.
+After much discussion about the pros and cons of using genetic data in federal parliament, the Financial Services Council (FSC) announced that from 1 July 2019 that it will call a moratorium on the use of genetic tests in life insurance.
 This means people are no longer required to disclose the results of a genetic test that they may have had before applying for insurance cover nor can the insurer ask or encourage customers to take a genetic test.

 On the face of it, good news.
 But, as always, we need to read the fine print.
 While this is a welcome development by the FSC, there are significant shortcomings.